myerscode/package-discovery/README.md

 ## Locating a package

-When you want to find out where a pacakge is located on the disk, you can use the `locate` method to look up its absolute path.
+When you want to find out where a package is located on the disk, you can use the `locate` method to look up its absolute path.

 ```php